Froxzen/House-Price-Predictor/README.md

 # House Price Predictor

-This project demonstrates a simple linear regression model to predict house prices based on house sizes.
+A machine learning model to predict house prices based on house sizes, using scikit-learn for implementing linear regression.

 ## Prerequisites
 To run this project, you need to have the following Python libraries installed: